ppkantorski/Ultrahand-Overlay/examples/OC Toolbox/README.md

-# OC Optimizer (WIP)
+# OC Toolbox (WIP)
 **WARNING: DO NOT USE YET IF YOU DO NOT KNOW WHAT YOU ARE DOING**

-The OC Optimizer package provides various options for adjusting the clock speeds and voltages of your device.
+The OC Toolbox package provides various options for adjusting the clock speeds and voltages of your device.

 ## Configuration